-5.2.2 Determining Gross Forecasted GHG Removals
+5.2.4 Determining Gross Forecasted GHG Removals

-The following steps are used to determine the gross forecasted live tree carbon stocks and associated FMUs for a project:
+The following steps are used to determine the gross forecasted carbon stocks and associated FMUs for a project:

-- 1. Identify the landowner class, which is the ownership class of the Forest Owner where the project area exists, or whether a conservation easement (perpetual or term) with Required RM Terms as identified above encumbers the entire project area. - 2.
-Using the Reforestation Communities Data File, determine the forest type that corresponds to the project's geography and species composition of the trees planted or regenerating on the project area.
-If the geography and/or species composition varies in such a way that the project area can be stratified into different forest types, determine the forest type and corresponding acreage for each stratum.
+- 1. Identify the landowner class, which is the ownership class of the Forest Owner where the project area exists, or whether a conservation easement (perpetual or term) with the terms indicated in Table 3.1 encumbers the entire project area. - 2.
+Using the Reforestation Communities Data File, determine the forest type that corresponds to the project's geography and species composition of the trees planted or regenerating on the project area, as described in Section 5.2.1.
+If the geography, species composition, planting conditions and/or land ownership varies in such a way that the project area can be stratified into different forest types, determine the applicable forest projections and corresponding acreage for each stratum and include a map (and GIS layer in KML file format) of the strata with the project reporting documentation.
 Forest types in the Reforestation Communities Data File may have limited areas of applicability.
 See the Forest Type Applicability Map (available in both PDF and GIS file formats on the Climate Forward website) to determine the forest types applicable to the project site. - 3.
-Based on steps 1 and 2, determine the tonne-year carbon stocking value (t CO2e/acre) for the forest type(s) on the project area.
-If the project includes a perpetual conservation easement with the Required RM Terms, the tonne-tonne value must be used.
-This data is provided in the Reforestation Communities Data File.
+For projects eligible to account for increases in soil organic carbon stocks, as described in Sections 5.1.4 and 5.2.3, determine baseline and actual forecasted soil carbon stocking at the end of the crediting period, by forest type, according to the data provided in the Reforestation Communities Data File. - 4.
+Based on steps 1 through 3, determine the tonne-year carbon stocking value (t CO2e/acre) for live trees and soil carbon for the forest type(s) on the project area.
+If the project includes a perpetual conservation easement with the terms indicated in Table 3.1 or is on public lands capable of demonstrating management consistency with the long-term maintenance of projected carbon stock increases, the tonne-tonne value must be used.
+This data is provided in the Reforestation Communities Data File. - 5.
+Calculate baseline tree adjustment factors for each forest type, as described in Sections 5.1.1 and 5.1.2, and apply to live tree stocks calculated in step 3. - 6.
+Determine baseline shrub carbon stocking by forest type according to Section 5.1.3 and actual forecasted shrub carbon stocking at the end of the crediting period, by forest type, using the projections provided in the Reforestation Communities Data File.
+If forecasted shrub stocks are lower than baseline shrub stocks for a given forest type, subtract the amount shrub stocking decreases from the live tree stocks determined in step 4.
+If shrub stocking is expected to show a net increase under the project activity for a given forest type by the end of the crediting period relative to baseline stocking, no further adjustment is made to the live tree stocks determined in step 4.

-4. Calculate the total FMUs associated with the entire project area by multiplying the tonneyear or tonne-tonne value for each forest type on the project area by the corresponding acreage represented by that forest type.
+7. Calculate the total FMUs associated with the entire project area by multiplying total carbon stocking for each forest type on the project area, as determined in step 5, by the corresponding acreage represented by that forest type.

 The Reforestation Communities Data File facilitates the calculation of the FMUs a project proponent may claim for a project according to these steps and is provided on the Climate Forward website.
-The data file performs the calculations specified in Equation 5.1 and Equation 5.4.
+The data file performs the calculations specified in Equation 5.1 - Equation 5.4.